 Senna’s tally of eight poles makes Brazil the most successful nation in qualifying at Imola.
 In addition to Senna’s poles, Nelson Piquet also took pole at the circuit in 1984.

-Kimi Raikkonen, Valtteri Bottas and Lewis Hamilton are the only drivers on the 2021 grid to have previously taken pole position at Imola.
-While the Finns set the Saturday pace in 2005 and 2020 respectively, Hamilton is the most recent polesitter at the track.
+Valtteri Bottas and Lewis Hamilton are the only drivers on the 2022 grid to have previously taken pole position at Imola.
+Bottas set the pace in 2020, while Hamilton is the most recent polesitter at the track.

 Rene Arnoux, Ayrton Senna, Michael Schumacher and Mika Hakkinen are the four drivers who have taken consecutive pole positions at Imola.
 Senna has the record for most consecutive poles at the track, having taken pole on all seven visits to the circuit between 1985 and 1991.
 Meanwhile, Schumacher is the only driver to have taken consecutive poles on multiple occasions at the circuit.